• Skip to primary navigation

 Preparing the filling for the spanakopita

 Take a sheet of filo pastry and place on a pastry board.
 Place some of the filling in a line close to one edge of the filo sheet.
 Brush the remainder of the filo sheet with olive oil.
 Roll the pastry to form a sausage shape.
-You can use either the whole sheet of filo, or, just half the sheet.
+You can use either the whole sheet of filo or just half the sheet.

 Form a line of the filling close to one edge of the filo